 The fluoridation of public water sources has been carried out in cities throughout the United States for decades while debates surrounding the benefits and dangers of the practice continue to transpire.

-While both sides of the fluoridation discussion have legitimate reason to support their claims, it is important to be able to separate truth from conjecture.
+While both sides of the fluoridation discussion have legitimate reasons to support their claims, it is important to be able to separate truth from conjecture.

 This article aims to highlight facts about the compound fluoride and the fluoridation process as well as bring to light the greater picture of how fluoridation came into the public scene.